kvalge/bibliotheca/README.md

 ### Database
 Used database PostgreSQL.
-Database credentials in application.properties file on line 11-12.
+Database credentials in application.properties file on lines 11-12.
+Added lending.uml file to db for tables diagram.

 ### Testing
 Same PostgreSQL database is used for unit testing deleting entries after each test.
 For functionalities' testing is used Swagger (http://localhost:8080/documentation/swagger-ui.html).

+### VCS
+For version control is used GitHub.
+IntelliJ IDEA task integration with GitHub is used to create task log.

 --------------------------------------------------